-Town issues of high priority
+Town finances and other issues of high priority

 Happy New Year!
 In these first weeks of 2016, I appreciate the opportunity to comment on Black Mountain’s financial health and to highlight one of the recommendations from the 2014 Comprehensive Plan Update concerning water production and conservation.